firish/system-design-notes/1_System_Design_Prerequisites/14_API_basics.md

 Also, the API should only return what is expected (acc. to API name) Many times people return multiple parameters thinking it is good to return excess information as it was already fetched.
-However, this is a bad practice as:
+However, this is a bad practice because:

 1. It requires more bandwidth to transfer this data, so it could put stress on the network if the API is hit millions of times.
 2. If the API is hosted on a cloud gateway, you most likely have to pay a data transfer fee, and this will increase your fee.